skijl/Programmer-Advices/AWS.md

 - In AWS you can set policy for passwords
 - You can also set up MFA and singin using other device too
 ### Access AWS
-> AWS CLI - is a tool that enables  to interact with AWS services using commands in your command-line shell
+> AWS CLI - is a tool that enables interaction with AWS services using commands in your command-line shell
 > AWS SDK - enables you to access and manage AWS services programatically.
 Embedded in your application
 - Access with AWS CLI
     - cmd: `aws --version`